Crates.io | muddy_macros |

 id | 1149146 |

-is a static string obfuscation library, designed to provide an easy way of avoiding simple static binary analysis tools such as strings
+muddy is a literal string obfuscation library, designed to provide an easy way of avoiding simple static binary analysis tools such as strings

 or YARA rules.

-It functions by encrypting texts at buildtime, and decrypting them lazily at runtime.
+It functions by encrypting texts at build time, and embedding an in-place decrypter that is evaluated at runtime.

 Compile this example and grep the binary for